Click0910/helu-back-test/README.md

 **Why a saga pattern?**
-The reason of the saga is that I assume that these two microservices are going to be used in a bigger system, for example use another service to process payments or a service to create orders etc. So we need to ensure integrity of the data.
+The reason of the saga is that I assume that these two microservices are going to be used in a bigger system, for example use another service to process payments, a service to create orders etc. So we need to ensure integrity of the data.
 If something is wrong, be able to validate which service failed and rollback the changes, gives a compensation etc.

 **Why a Http client?**
 The reason for the Http client (could be using httpx or request whatever you prefer) is because for a better experience I think a fast and synchron consult for the item availability is better than a message broker.

-## Sequence of a Saga in Add to cart item:
+**_Sequence of a Saga in Add to cart item:_**

 ```mermaid
 sequenceDiagram